VIALabs-io/hello-hop/README.md

 ### Contract Overview

 - **Inheritance**:
-  - `MessageClient`: Inherits from the CryptoLink.Tech's `MessageClient` for handling cross-chain messages.
+  - `MessageClient`: Inherits from the VIA Labs' `MessageClient` for handling cross-chain messages.
   - `Ownable`: Inherits from OpenZeppelin's `Ownable`, restricting certain functions to the contract owner.

 ### Events